Erin walked down the street, and she felt like sighing. No—she felt like her entire existence was a long, slow sigh.

 “Okay, so you send it to this person.
 And then this person will send me something harder?”

 “Perhaps.
 Or perhaps they might wait until others have sent in their reply.
-It could take a few weeks or up to a month.”
+It could take a few weeks or up to a month for a new puzzle.”

 “But it’s so fascinating to play games across such a long distance, isn’t it?”